-Corporate Governance Statement March 2021
+Corporate Governance Statement June 2021

-The Board of Directors of Medallion Metals Limited ("Medallion" or "Company") is responsible for the overall corporate governance of the Company.
+The Board of Directors of Lunnon Metals Limited ("Lunnon" or the "Company") is responsible for the overall corporate governance of the Company.
 The Board guides and monitors the business and affairs of the Company on behalf of the shareholders by whom they are elected and to whom they are accountable.
-The Company's Corporate Governance Statement ("Statement") outlines the main corporate governance policies and procedures in place as at 10 March 2021 and was approved by the Board of the Company on that date.
+The Company's Corporate Governance Statement ("Statement") outlines the main corporate governance policies and procedures adopted by the Board of the Company on 15th March 2021.

-In establishing its corporate governance framework and the policies and procedures that comprise the Company's Corporate Governance Plan ("Plan"), the Company has referred to the Australian Securities Exchange ("ASX") Corporate Governance Council's ("CGC") 4th Edition (February 2020) of the "Corporate Governance Principles and Recommendations ("the Recommendations").
+In establishing its corporate governance framework and the policies and procedures that comprise the Company's Corporate Governance Plan ("Plan"), the Company has referred to the Australian Securities Exchange ("ASX") Corporate Governance Council's ("CGC") 4th Edition (February 2020) of the Corporate Governance Principles and Recommendations ("the Recommendations").